 Meat in Japan

-Japan is famous for having one of the best and most expensive premium meat of the world, like kobe meat.
-Because of this meat, people think that all meats in Japan cost 40 USD a kilo.
-Anywhere in the world this meat will cost an absurd amount, but how much does common beef, pork and poultry cost in Japan?
+Japan is famous for having some of the best and most expensive premium meat in the world, like kobe beef.
+Because of this meat, people think that all meats in Japan cost 200 reais per kilo.
+Anywhere in the world, this meat will indeed cost a fortune, but how much do common beef, pork, and poultry cost in Japan?

 We don't need to talk about fish, because everyone knows that fish and seafood are part of Japanese cuisine.
 But it is wrong to imagine that Japanese eat only fish.
 I stayed in Japan for 30 days and only ate fish twice.